 We suggest “Deep Democracy” (see Process Work/Arnold Mindell) as one guiding principle to support networks of co-evolutionary conditions for world healing.
 Deep Democracy invites and engages all perspectives without privileging any particular narrative/s.

-Participants learn to see all parts in the whole system, and develop skills to address the these multidimensional parts together, rather than just their part (or former perception of their part in it).
-Socially somatic living ascribes to a primary principle of living in co-operation and sharing resources equally.
+Participants learn to see all parts in the whole system and develop skills to address these multidimensional parts together, rather than just their part (or former perception of their part in it).
+Socially somatic living ascribes to a primary principle of living in cooperation and sharing resources equally.
 This includes making somatic education accessible to all.

 Social Somatics uses awareness of cultural complexity and contexts of privilege and oppression to engage in creative and embodied action.
 These practices aim to bridge disconnections and transform cycles of injustice into new paradigms of mutual respect for all.